 Globis Medical Insurance Brochure

 Insurance Claims Form

 * Accommodations at the Residence all’Adige.
 While in Verona, students and faculty will stay at the Residence all' Adige, a modern apartment complex.
 All apartments have a private bath, kitchen with a small refrigerator, cook top, microwave, satellite TV, radio, and telephone.
 Cleaning of apartments and change of bed linens and bath towels are performed once a week.
 This cleaning does not include the kitchen.
-There is a laundry room and a fully equipped gym center on site, as well as a lab computer.
+There is a laundry room and a fully equipped gym center on site.

 * Meals.
-Students will receive breakfast daily at the hotels on cultural tours, as well as 12 group dinners in connection with scheduled program activities.
-These include a welcome dinner celebrating your arrival in Verona and a farewell dinner before departing Verona.
+Students will receive breakfast daily at the hotels on cultural tours, as well as 24 group dinners in connection with scheduled program activities.
 Each apartment has a kitchen furnished with cooking utensils and there is a grocery store in short walking distance of the Residence.

 * Ground transportation on cultural tours to Munich, Salzburg, Florence, and Rome.